ppssphysics/RepData_PeerAssessment1/PA1_template.md

 activ <- read.csv2("./activity.csv",sep=",")
 ```

-The dowload date of the data file being used is the following: January 6 2016 / 7:41.
+The dowload date of the data file being used is the following: January 6, 2016 at 7:41.

 ### 2.2 Inspection and pre-processing of the data